Fujita388/HOSVD/README.md

-# Using HOSVD(Higher-Order SVD) for tucker decompostion
+# Using HOSVD(Higher-Order SVD) for Tucker decompostion